Neo: Its a city?

 - Originally this was supposed to be the motive for the Reapers.
 They were intended to be interested in stopping the spreading of Dark Energy before it could tear the universe apart.
 And the key to this was biotics.
 This was replaced with the ending of the entirety of the story being about the Reapers as a Rouge A.I.
 Given the level of reception of the ending, it seems that this could have been better, though that is likely just because the current ending is so unpopular.

 - Pokémon Black and White left a number of loose ends that weren't wrapped up when the story was finished.
 Fans were expecting a "Grey Version" following the pattern from past generations, but instead full sequels were released: Pokémon Black 2 and White 2.

-- The Playstation version of Soul Edge / Soul Blade was intended to feature certain characters as guest characters but in the end there wasn't time to implement them.
+- The PlayStation version of Soul Edge, known outside of Japan as Soul Blade, was intended to feature certain characters as guest characters but in the end there wasn't time to implement them.
 Among these guest characters would have been Arthur, Kathandra and Monkasei.
-Arthur would appear in Soul Calibur as an optional replacement for Mitsurugi in Arcade machines (mainly for the Korean market but available in American ones too).
-Kathandra would be renamed to Cassandra and first appear in Soul Calibur II.
-Monkasei would be reworked into Yun-Sung and first appear in Soul Calibur II.
-Yun-Sung's name would change to Yun-Seong from Soul Calibur III onwards.
+Arthur would appear in Soulcalibur as an optional replacement for Mitsurugi in Arcade machines (mainly for the Korean market but available in American ones too).
+Kathandra would be renamed to Cassandra and first appear in Soulcalibur II.
+Monkasei would be reworked into Yunsung and also first appear in Soulcalibr II (with his name instead being spelled as Yun-seong from III onward).